elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 Elixir is a dynamically typed language, so all types in Elixir are inferred by the runtime.
 Nonetheless, Elixir comes with **typespecs**, which are a notation used for:

-1. declaring custom data types;
+1. declaring typed function signatures (specifications);
-2. declaring typed function signatures (specifications).
+2. declaring custom data types.

 ### Function specifications